Hario’s V60 brewer is probably the poster child for pour-over brewing and third-wave coffee.

 This initial wait is called the bloom and gives time for the gasses trapped in the coffee to escape.

 Pour each new batch of water in gently, trying not to disturb the coffee grounds too much.
-Aim for a total brew time of 3.5 minutes (meaning the last drop should come through the filter at minute 3:30, from the start of the first pour.Pour each new batch of water in gently, trying not to disturb the coffee grounds too much.
-Aim for a total brew time of 4 minutes (meaning the last drop should come through the filter at minute 4:00, from the start of the first pour.
+Aim for a total brew time of 3.54 minutes (meaning the last drop should come through the filter at minute 3:304:00, from the start of the first pour.

 Stirring will help ensure all the grounds are evenly extracted.

-Swirl your server or mug, then enjoy!
+Swirl your server or mug, serve and enjoy!